2024-11-05

 con

-• overall it is not that useful to save a size argument here and there compared to the complexity of preparing the struct variable, conversions, and type specific implementations
+• overall it is not that useful to save a size argument here and there compared to the complexity of preparing the struct variable, conversions, and rewriting type-specific implementations

-• a separate size and pointer is easier to use for portions of arrays because of pointer arithmetic (+n when passed to a function for example)
+• a separate size and pointer is easier to use for portions of arrays because of pointer arithmetic (+n at the point of being passed as a function argument, for example)

 • a single size variable can be used for multiple arrays of the same size

-• sometimes a count of items that are to be processed is to be passed to functions. the size value in the struct may be unnecessary in this case. for example make_array(count, struct_size_and_data)
+• sometimes a count of items that are to be processed is to be passed to functions. the size value in the struct may be unnecessary in this case

-• a typical implementation needs one allocation per addition
+• a typical implementation needs one allocation per addition, but it is also possible to manage the memory differently

 • insert and removal is simple because only the adjacent elements have to be modified, instead of shifting all elements as may be necessary when inserting or removing from an array